 Food businesses will use the most appropriate label for each of their products, ensuring that you can make an informed decision about the food you buy.
-They’ll be provided with information and guidance to help ensure that the label accurately describes the food.
+They have been provided with information to help ensure that the label accurately describes the food.

 Will all food have the labels?

-The new labels will apply to a range of food offered for retail sale in Australia, with the exception of food sold in restaurants, cafes, take-away shops or schools.
+The new labels apply to food offered for retail sale in Australia, with the exception of food sold in restaurants, cafes, take-away shops or schools.

-There are some foods that won’t be required to use the kangaroo logo or show the percentage of Australian ingredients, but they will still have to state where they were grown, produced, made or packed.
-They can also use the new labels with this additional information voluntarily.
+Some retail foods aren’t required to use the kangaroo logo or show the percentage of Australian ingredients.
+These foods still have to state where they were grown, produced, made or packed.
+The new labels can also be used voluntarily.

 Foods that aren’t required to use the new labels with the additional information are:

 biscuits and snack food

 All other food products offered for retail sale are required to have the new labels.